jin-bowen/POKEMON/README.md

 ## Setup
 ### Dependencies
-- python > 3.6
+python > 3.6

+Required package:
 - fastlmm
 see the instruction guide here: https://pypi.org/project/fastlmm/

-required packaged, usually installed if you use a anaconda distributed python
+Required packages, usually installed if you use a anaconda distributed python:
 - biopython
 see the instruction guide here: https://biopython.org/wiki/Download
 - sklearn